Uniform

 - jewellery must be worn unobtrusively and safely i.e., taonga and necklaces are to be under polo shirts

-- students are allowed to wear one set of simple studs or sleepers (one in each ear only).
-Body/facial piercings are discouraged for safety reasons.
+- Body/facial piercings are discouraged for safety reasons.
 Some classes may require the removal of these items for safety reasons.
-One small facial stud is permitted

 - no coloured nail polish